vvasamgit/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     1) Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration
     2) Triaxial Angular velocity from the gyroscope

-The dataset in the zip file includes the following files:

-- 'README.txt'

-- 'features_info.txt':  has information about the variables used on the feature vector.

-- 'features.txt': List of all features.

-- 'activity_labels.txt': Links the activity labels with their activity name.

-- 'train/X_train.txt': Training set with the features.

-- 'train/y_train.txt': Training activity labels.

-- 'test/X_test.txt': Test set with the features.

-- 'test/y_test.txt': Test activity labels.

-The following files are available for the train and test data. .

-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.

-- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_y_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.

-- Features are normalized and bounded within [-1,1].
-- Each feature vector is a row on the text file.

 The **run_analysis.R** script does the following